-There are many heartwarming stories out there that help people to understand different outstanding characteristics about various breeds of canine.
-We’ll be talking a lot about a dog named Hachi; but what kind of dog was Hachi?
+Many heartwarming stories help people understand the different outstanding characteristics of various canine breeds.
+We’ll be talking about a dog named Hachi, but what kind of dog was Hachi?

-Hachi was an Akita Inu, that lived in Japan.
-He was born on November 10th, 1923, and passed away on March 8th, 1935 living to be over 12 years old.
-This particular Akita had a peach white coat, which is roughly recognizable in a photo that surfaced back in 2015- though it’s in black and white.
+Hachi was an Akita Inu that lived in Japan.
+He was born on November 10th, 1923, and passed away on March 8th, 1935, living to be over 12 years old.
+This particular Akita had a peach white coat, roughly recognizable in a photo that surfaced back in 2015- though it’s in black and white.

-We’re going to be brushing up on the Akita breed that enjoys the fame that Hachiko left on its shoulders.
-But first, let’s take a look at what made Hachiko such a staple in Japanese culture.
+We’ll be brushing up on the Akita breed that enjoys the fame Hachiko left on its shoulders.
+But first, let’s look at what made Hachiko a staple in Japanese culture.